pcha/intellij-bloblang/README.md

 Everybody is welcome to report bugs and suggest enhancements.
 Please use the [Github Issues](https://github.com/pcha/intellij-bloblang-support/issues) page.

 ### Contribute with Pull Requests
-If you want to contribute with code, you're Wellcome!
+If you want to contribute with code, you're wellcome!
 Please follow the next guidelines:

 - Make an Issue, if it doesn't already exist, and express your desire of contributing in the development, that way we can organize ourselves and avoid to work in the same feature or bug.
 - Use [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) Messages.
 This is used for the changelog and version generation.